 First thing in the morning after you wake up, do some arm swings.

 This is where you’re standing facing forward but swinging your arms left to right to rotate your spine.

 After that, do some side bends.

 “The human spine is designed to move forward and backwards, rotate, and also bend sideways,” Mr Goonewardena said, “in sedentary postures, those two aspects are missed.”

-“So you start off by creating movement in those areas, and you only have to do about 20 a 30 reps at the start of the day, pero then during the day as well.”
+“So you start off by creating movement in those areas, and you only have to do about 20 to 30 reps at the start of the day, but then during the day as well.”

 Strength training with cartons of milk